August 31, 2020

 Oxnard hotels have been approved to reopen for leisure travel as of June 12th.
 Hotel rooms must be left vacant for 24 hours after a guest has departed.
 Please contact your hotel directly to see whether pools, gyms, onsite dining and other amenities have reopened – upon reopening, amenities may be available to guests at reduced capacities, and reservations may be required.

 Oxnard is full of incredible opportunities for outdoor recreation and cultural travel.
-Announcements museum reopenings are forthcoming.
 Many recreational businesses in the Channel Islands Harbor have reopened and are accepting reservations.
+Announcements on museum reopenings are forthcoming.
+Murphy Auto Museum‘s Muscles & Mojo Morning Car Show returned August 2 from 7am to 9am and will be held monthly every 1st Sunday.

 Breweries & Wineries